 The goal of drying is to preserve the flavor profile that has emerged in the tea during withering, heating, and rolling.
 A dry leaf does not oxidize efficiently, if at all.

 Drying may be conducted in either a specialized oven or in the warmth of the sun which locks in the products of oxidation.

 If dried tea is later exposed to moisture and air, and there are unoxidized compounds remaining in the leaf, then oxidation may continue.
 In a few teas, an evolution of flavor may be desirable but, in general, these changes diminish the quality of tea.

 You will quickly learn how to protect your treasured teas from changes that lead to spoilage.

-That’s a lot of steps, isn’t it?
+That’s a lot of steps.
 Indeed, making tea is a significant undertaking that is every bit as complex as making wine or cheese or any other agricultural product that requires considerable time and mastery.

 I hope that this sketch of how tea makes it from the seed to the shop is useful.
 Please use it to inform your next selection of fine teas.